nickpts/Ventura/README.md

 ## Description
 How does this differ from existing Fortuna implementations?
-  1. Reseeding is pseudo-random rather than cyclical (Dodis et al)
+  1. Reseeding is pseudo-random rather than cyclical (Dodis et al).
+  2. Reading an entropy pool empties multiple pools (Dodis et al).
-  2. Support for TwoFish, Serpent and BlowFish in addition to AES (default).
+  3. Support for TwoFish, Serpent and BlowFish in addition to AES (default).
-  3. Remote entropy sources included apart from local.
+  4. Remote entropy sources ([weather](https://rapidapi.com/community/api/open-weather-map), [radioactive decay](https://www.fourmilab.ch/hotbits/), [atmospheric noise](https://www.random.org/bytes/)) included apart from local.

 For more info on the above as well as performance, testing and limitations, please see the [wiki](https://github.com/nickpts/Ventura/wiki).